American Cancer Society Issues New Screening Recommendations for 'Individuals With a Cervix'

-The American Cancer Society updated their recommendations for women to receive cervical cancer screenings this week, but couldn’t bear to acknowledge the scientific fact that women are the segment of the population for which the recommendation is applicable.
-Instead, the release about the revised recommendations read that “The American Cancer Society (ACS) recommends that individuals with a cervix initiate cervical cancer screening at age 25 years and undergo primary human papillomavirus (HPV) testing every 5 years through age 65 years (preferred);”
+The American Cancer Society updated its recommendations for cervical-cancer screenings this week, but couldn’t bear to acknowledge the scientific fact that women make up the segment of the population for which the recommendation is applicable.
+Instead, the press release about the revised recommendations reads: “The American Cancer Society (ACS) recommends that individuals with a cervix initiate cervical cancer screening at age 25 years and undergo primary human papillomavirus (HPV) testing every 5 years through age 65 years (preferred).”

 Individuals with a cervix.